Zenamine/docs/pages/cloud/vps/rescue/guide.en-ca.md

 ## Instructions

-Once you have logged in to your Control Panel, go to the `Cloud`{.action} section, then to `Servers`{.action} in the left-hand column.
-Choose your VPS in the left-hand column:
+Once you have logged in to your Control Panel, click to the Servers tab, then in the left-hand column choose your VPS.

 ![VPS area in the Control Panel](images/vps_rescue1.png){.thumbnail}

-On the main screen of your VPS, click on the `Reboot in rescue mode`{.action} button and confirm that you wish to reboot it:
+On the main screen of your VPS, under shortcut, click on the `···` button beside boot and select Reboot in rescue mode that you wish to reboot it:

 ![Confirm rescue mode](images/vps_rescue2.png){.thumbnail}

-A progress bar will show how the reboot task is progressing (this can take several minutes):
+The reboot can take several minutes:

 ![Rescue mode progress](images/rescue_task.png){.thumbnail}